How to Clean Produce with Baking Soda

 Cleaning your produce from the store or farmers’ market to remove harmful chemicals is an often overlooked step in maintaining a healthy kitchen.
 I am not one to completely trust those organic labels.
 Not to in any way sound like an alarmist, but there have been some studies to suggest reasons we shouldn’t.

 Thankfully, there are steps we can take to help clean off the residue that may be present in our food.
 Though baking soda is not a disinfectant of any sort.
-Studies have found that when soaked in baking soda, the particles from some common pesticides begin to break down and release from the produce.
+Research has found that when soaked in baking soda, the particles from some common pesticides begin to break down and release from the produce.
+You can read more on this here.

 In this blog post, I will explain how to make this simple produce rinse and how I use it to help clean off our produce.
 It is not a guarantee that all pesticides present will be gone after soaking in the baking soda solution.
 Rather it is still important to buy the best quality foods we can afford when purchasing them.
 However, whether you buy organic or non-organic produce; I think everyone can agree, that it is still a good idea to clean it properly or as best we can.

 I hope you find this rinse helpful in your home.